 Next came a smallmouth bass.
 I'd seen some smallies on my previous trip to this stream but I hadn't caught one then.
 This guy was right alongside a bridge abutment, where I'd seem some swirls that were much too large to have been sunfish.
 All it took was one well-placed cast.

 This is one of the species that I caught and Coach didn't.
 The other was the satinfin shiner.
 He caught a pumpkinseed and a black crappie that I didn't (both from this stream).
 I'm really impressed with the species diversity of this stream.

 The next fish was a redbreast sunfish.
 The redbreast sunfish were funny.
 I've often quoted a line from The Curtis Creek Manifesto - Frightened fish can't be caught.
 Well, it seems like the redbreast sunfish were fearless.
 They would just hold their position looking at me as if they were waiting for me to feed them.
 They were really too close to cast to (and everybody knows tenkara isn't dapping) so I cast just beyond them.
 They'd turn around at the sound of the plop as the Killer Bugger hit the water and then go eat it.

 After the redbreast sunfish I went upstream to where I'd caught satinfin shiners and creek chubs on my previous visit to this stream.
 I didn't really care about the chubs since I'd already caught them today.
 I did manage to catch the shiners, though.
-Quite a few, actually.
-They took a size 26 black Killer Bugger pretty regularly.
+Quite a few, actually on a size 26 black Killer Bugger.

 I'm really impressed with the species diversity of the stream - which definitely makes me want to explore more of the warmwater streams in my area.
 I would be surprised if, just by chance, we hit on a remarkably fertile stream.
 I suspect a lot of the other streams in the area are also pretty rich in terms of the number of species they hold.